dominguesleo/Flights-Palma-Project/README.md

 # Flights Palma Project

-This project retrieves flight data from the Aena website for Palma de Mallorca Airport.
+This project retrieves flight data from the Aena website.
 It uses Selenium for browser automation and BeautifulSoup for HTML parsing.

 ## Features